edbit-dk/arpanet/README.md

-# HackNet Web (Hacknet OS)
+# HackNet Web (retroHacknet OS)

-HackNet (Hacknet OS) is a simulation of a stylized ARPANET/USENET, circa 1985-1990, a transcontinental network operated by the US Military, stretching from US to UK and Norway by sattelite.
+HackNet (Hacknet OS) is a retro web-simulation of a stylized ARPANET/USENET, circa 1985-1990, a transcontinental network operated by the US Military, stretching from US to UK and Norway by sattelite.

 It is a full multi-user simulation, including simulated hosts from the early net, many